Waffles — Nutrients, Health Benefits, And Shopping Tips

 Waffles, known for their distinctive grid pattern, originated in the Middle Ages in Europe.

-Store fresh waffles in an airtight container in the refrigerator and use within a few days.
-For longer storage, freeze them in a freezer bag or airtight container for up to three months.
+To keep fresh waffles, store them in an airtight container in the refrigerator for up to 3-5 days.
+For extended storage, freeze them in a freezer bag or airtight container for 2-3 months.

 Health benefits